George Wallace 1968 presidential campaign: Campaign development

 When George Wallace ran for President in 1968, it was not as a Democrat – which he had done in the 1964 Democratic primaries and would again in the 1972 Democratic primaries – but as a candidate of the American Independent Party.
 The American Independent Party was formed by Wallace, whose pro-segregation policies as governor had been rejected by the mainstream of the Democratic Party.
 In 1968 he ran on the idea that "there's not a dime's worth of difference between the two major parties".
 Wallace's strategy was essentially the same as that of Dixiecrat candidate Strom Thurmond in 1948 in that the campaign was run without any realistic chance of winning the election outright, but instead with the hope of receiving enough electoral votes to force the House of Representatives and the Senate decide the election, something many observers thought might happen.
-This would presumably give him the role of a power broker; Wallace hoped that southern states could use their clout to end federal efforts toward desegregation.
+This would presumably give him the role of a power broker; Wallace hoped that southern states could use their influence to end federal efforts toward desegregation.

 Wallace ran a campaign supporting law and order and states' rights on racial segregation.
 This strongly appealed to rural white Southerners and blue-collar union workers in the North.
 Wallace was leading the three-way race in the Old Confederacy with 45% of the vote in mid-September.
 Wallace's appeal to blue-collar workers and union members (who usually voted Democratic) hurt Hubert Humphrey in Northern states like Ohio, Illinois, New Jersey, Michigan, and Wisconsin.
 A mid-September AFL–CIO internal poll showed that one in three union members supported Wallace, and a Chicago Sun-Times poll showed that Wallace had a plurality of 44% of white steelworkers in Chicago.